dynamicexpresso/DynamicExpresso/README.md

 ----------------

 Dynamic Expresso is an expression interpreter for simple C# statements.
-Dynamic Expresso embeds it's own parsing logic, and really interprets the statements by converting it to .NET LambdaExpression that can be invoked as any standard delegate.
+Dynamic Expresso embeds it's own parsing logic, and really interprets C# statements by converting it to .NET LambdaExpression that can be invoked as any standard delegate.
 It doesn't generate assembly but it creates dynamic expression/delegate on the fly.

 Using Dynamic Expresso developers can create scriptable applications and execute .NET code without compilation.